HwWobbe/WipHww/README.md

 ## 2023 quickLinks
+* the displayed order to PRs remains mysterious
 * use more Heeadings and their implicit ToC
 * [2023's anticipated challenges](https://github.com/HwWobbe/WipHww/blob/main/6.0%20Conclusions.md#challenges)
   * EdD summary creation will be more demanding as sopporting material